 Email Content

 When it comes to email content, the world is your oyster.
 You can experiment with copy length (long vs. short), play around with emojis, insert video or audio, or try different fonts to see which ones get the best response.
 Just remember to keep your branding and different devices and screen sizes in mind.
+Most email marketing software allow you to see how your email looks on different screen dimensions.

 Like other forms of content marketing, emails must be useful and relevant to your audience.
 Someone who signs up for tips on styling curly hair probably doesn’t want emails from you about running shoes or weight loss.
 This is why you can’t skip over the process of list segmentation.
 You need to know exactly who your audience members are and what they want from your company.